redsorbet/sn2md/README.md

 #### HTML

-A simple Supernote to HTML configuration file:
+A simple Supernote to HTML configuration file to create an HTML page (using tailwind for image styling):

 ```toml
 output_filename_template = "{{file_basename}}.html"